the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 0.2.5

-- [x] ADDED :new: API - Server - Reworked to include actions into path
+- [x] ADDED :new: API - Server - Reworked to include actions into the path
 - [x] ADDED :new: API - Server - Added get with metrics

 ### 0.2.4